kwantumlabs/Attention-Allocation-Experiment/README.md

 *Cultural responsibility is not evolutionarily stable unless the platform actively incentivises it.*

-this reflects classical results from mechanism design; that if a system rewards a property, equilibrium behaviour will favor that proprty, even when doing so will have negative externalities.
+this reflects classical results from mechanism design; that if a system rewards a property, equilibrium behaviour will favor that property, even when doing so will have negative externalities.

 ## Limitations and Future Work

 1. **Variable attention supply:**

 This formulation of reward (attention) makes this a zero-sum game.
-The total amount of attention available to crreators at any given point in time is constant at $nB + k$ where $n$ is the number of creators.
+The total amount of attention available to creators at any given point in time is constant at $nB + k$, where $n$ is the number of creators.
 In reality, this would be elastic. platforms grow and shrink, genres trend, and user behaviour is time-dependent.
 A more realistic model should take this into account.

 2. **Strategy mutation or innovation**